 In May 1991, the Chapter held its first meeting, an FDA presentation, with approximately with 60 people attending.
 More than 100 attended its next meeting and 200 attended the third activity.
 In its second year, the membership had grown to more than 300 and has continued to grow to its current membership of more than 1300 members.

 The Steering Committee responsible for forming the Chapter was led by Patricia Lewis who had moved from Massachusetts, where she had been an active member of the Boston Chapter.
 She networked and met several other individuals from local operating companies and eventually chartered the ISPE Carolinas Chapter.
 The Chapter grew rapidly throughout the 90’s and was very successful, winning multiple “Chapter Excellence of the Year” awards.
 (See the Chapter Awards page for a complete list.)

 - Developed the first Chapter Handbook in 1993, which remains the prototype for all ISPE Chapter and Affiliate Handbooks.

 - First ISPE Chapter to hire a professional Chapter Manager bringing management to a new level.

 Special thanks to long time CASA member and past-President Jane Brown for providing most of the information for the Chapter history.

-SAVE THE DATE: FEBRUARY 28, 2023 for our 30th Anniversary Tech Show at the Raleigh Convention Center, Raleigh, NC
+SAVE THE DATE AND SUBMIT AN ADVANCED DEPOSIT for our Annual Tech Show at the Raleigh Convention Center, Raleigh, NC FEBRUARY 28, 2024